EricSamsonCarto/LandSurfaceTemperature_Landsat8/README.md

   The script will scrap the metadata file for the necessary variables needed for the equations within the script.

-  Ouput Rasters Nomenclature: 'LST_184457GMT_20200403' *Estimated Land Surface Temperature_Time Acquired in GMT_Date Acquired*
+  Ouput Rasters Nomenclature: 'LST_184457GMT_20200403'<br>
+  *Estimated Land Surface Temperature_Time Acquired in GMT_Date Acquired*

   The Temperature raster will be in celsius.

-  For more documentation and methodology, please visit: https://ericsamson.com/Python/LandSurfaceTemp/LandSurfaceTemperature.html
+  For more documentation and methodology, please visit:<br>
+  https://ericsamson.com/Python/LandSurfaceTemp/LandSurfaceTemperature.html

   </div>